What Gets Your Blood Flowing?

 Open your mind and cast your net.
 Read these dispatches (every day!).
-Join country-specific yahoo groups.
+Join country-specific Yahoo groups.
 Read books by those who’ve done what you’re thinking about doing.
-(Of course I’d recommend mine, “How To Retire Overseas,” published by Penguin and available on Amazon.)
+(I’d recommend starting with mine, of course, “How To Retire Overseas,” published by Penguin and available on Amazon.)

 Expat friends in Paris moved from the States to Paris years ago (and stayed), because, well, it’s Paris.

 Intrepid Correspondent Paul Terhorst thrives on exploration and discovery.
 So he hasn’t settled anywhere.
-He and his wife Vicki have been perpetual retirees for nearly three decades, moving from country to country and from continent to continent as their wanderlust inspires them.
+He and his wife Vicki have been perpetual retirees for more than three decades, moving from country to country and from continent to continent as their wanderlust inspires them.